Differential equations for the recurrence coefficients of semi-classical orthogonal polynomials and their relation to the Painlev\'e equations via the geometric approach: Introduction

 where $a_0=0$.
 The coefficients $a_n$ and $b_n$ are usually refered to as the \emph{recurrence coefficients} \cite{Chi:1978:AITOP, Ism:2005:CAQOPIOV, Sze:1967:OP}.
 The corresponding monic orthogonal polynomials $P_n = p_n/\gamma_n$ satisfy a similar three term recurrence relation

 Recently there has been considerable interest in connections between recurrence coefficients of semi-classical orthogonal polynomials and solutions of discrete or differential Painlev\'e equations (see, for instance, \cite{Van:2018:OPAPE} and numerous references therein).
 Usually it is first shown that the recurrence coefficients $\{a_{n},b_{n}\}$, as functions of the discrete variable $n$, satisfy, after some change of variables, a system of non-linear difference equations and, as functions also of some continuous parameter appearing in the weight, satisfy a Toda-type differential-difference system.
 From these systems one can obtain a scalar second order (first or higher degree) nonlinear differential equation, which is usually very cumbersome.
 At this point the following questions arise, which we address in this paper: Is this differential equation (or some equivalent system of first order differential equations) reducible to one of the Painlev\'e equations?
 If so, which Painlev\'e equation?
 How may one find an explicit change of variables realising this?

-In \cite{DFS19} the authors considered similar questions for discrete equations, and presented a general framework for how to determine whether a given discrete equation can be reduced to a standard discrete Painlev\'e equation and, if so, obtain the relation explicitly.
+In \cite{DFS19} the authors considered similar questions for discrete equations, and presented a general framework for how to determine whether a given discrete system can be reduced to a standard discrete Painlev\'e equation and, if so, obtain the relation explicitly.
 The main tool was the geometric theory of discrete Painlev\'e equations developed by H. Sakai in the seminal paper \cite{Sak:2001:RSAWARSGPE} (see also \cite{KajNouYam:2017:GAOPE}).
 Sakai's theory was preceded by the fundamental work of K. Okamoto \cite{Ok79}, in which he constructed spaces on which the differential Painlev\'e equations were, in a sense, regularised.
 The geometric approach provides powerful tools for the study of Painlev\'e equations, as evidenced by the large number of important studies that have taken cues from the work of Okamoto and Sakai, for instance \cite{ JD11, Sak13, ST02, T07, TOS05} in the differential case, \cite{CDT17,DK19,DST13,DT18,Takenawa2001a,Takenawa2001b} in the discrete case, as well as references therein.